Tafara-N/alx-low_level_programming/0x09-static_libraries/README.md

 For this project, we expect you to look at this concept:

 C static libraries

-Resources
+# Resources

-Read or watch:
+## Read or watch:

-What Is A “C” Library?
+- [What Is A “C” Library?
 What Is It Good For?
-Creating A Static “C” Library Using “ar” and “ranlib” Using A “C” Library In A Program
+- [Creating A Static “C” Library Using “ar” and “ranlib”
+- [Using A “C” Library In A Program
-What is difference between Dynamic and Static library(Static and Dynamic linking) (stop at 4:44) man or help:
+- [What is difference between Dynamic and Static library(Static and Dynamic linking) (stop at 4:44)

-ar
-ranlib
-nm
+## man or help:
+- `ar`
+- `ranlib`
+- `nm`

-Additional Resource
+# Additional Resource
-Static Libraries: How to Create & Use them in C programming Learning Objectives
+- [Static Libraries: How to Create & Use them in C programming

+# Learning Objectives
-At the end of this project, you are expected to be able to explain to anyone](https://intranet.alxswe.com/rltoken/dkyFVPYqNQb2pkuknMb9Sw), **without the help of Google:**
+- At the end of this project, you are expected to be able to [explain to anyone](https://intranet.alxswe.com/rltoken/dkyFVPYqNQb2pkuknMb9Sw), **without the help of Google:**

 ## General
 - What is a static library, how does it work, how to create one, and how to use it